luckygoswami/Wi-File/readme.md

 - **Cannot Access the Web App:** Ensure your device is connected to the correct Wi-Fi network and that you’re using the correct IP address and port.
 - **Files Not Uploading:** Check the file size and format.
 Some browsers may have restrictions on certain file types or sizes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any issues or questions, please open an issue on the [GitHub repository](https://github.com/luckygoswami/Wi-File).

 ---

 _Made with 🧠 by LuckyGoswami_